GeorgeQuantAnalyst/crypto-trading-bootcamp/index.md

 **What is cryptocurrencies?**
 > Cryptocurrencies are digital or virtual currencies that use cryptography for security and operate independently of a central bank.
 They are decentralized and typically built on blockchain technology, which is a distributed ledger that records all transactions made on the network.

-**Use-cases of cryptocurrencies**
-> Peer-to-peer payment system, Programmable Money, Collateral or Governance

-**What is trading?**
-> Trading refers to the exchange of goods or assets between two or more parties.
-This can take place in a variety of contexts, in crypto world is buying and selling cryptocurrencies on a crypto-exchange (buy or sell assets into your wallet or hedge before price risk on futures market)

 # Basic
 * [What is trading?](pages/what_is_trading.md)
 * [Asset classes](pages/asset_classes.md)